JetBrains/kotlin-web-site/docs/topics/basic-types.md

 #### Unsigned arrays and ranges

-> Unsigned arrays and operations on them are [Beta](components-stability.md).
+> Unsigned arrays and operations on them are in [Beta](components-stability.md).
 They are almost stable, but migration
 > steps may be required in the future.
 We'll do our best to minimize any changes you will have to make.
 >
 {type="warning"}